Schneller Orphanage: J. L. Schneller's family house (1854-60)

 In the mid-19th century, English and German Protestant missions were operating in the Old City of Jerusalem.
 In 1854 :de:Johann Ludwig Schneller (1820–1896), a German Lutheran missionary, came to Jerusalem from Württemberg together with his wife Magdalene Böhringer and six other members of the Brüdergemeinde of Saint Chrischona, Riehen, Switzerland, in order to manage the German Protestant mission.
 On 11 October 1855 Schneller bought from the people of Lifta a parcel of land outside their village, approximately 3 km northwest of Jaffa Gate, with the intention of living among and missionising to the local Arab population, and drew up plans for the construction of a home for his family.
-The house was constructed from 1855–56.
+The house was constructed from 1855 to 1856.
 After Schneller and his family took occupancy, the house was attacked several times by Arab robbers from the village of Beit Sorek, forcing them to retreat to the safety of the Old City.
 At the end of the decade, after the Turks had erected outposts and dispatched armed guards on horseback to patrol Jaffa Road (the route between Jerusalem and the port city of Jaffa, which lay near the Schneller compound), Schneller and his family were able to return to their home.